 - b) Given a graph G = (V, E), a dominating set is a subset $D \subseteq V$ such that each node either is in D or has a neighbor in D. The minimum dominating set problem is to find a dominating set of minimum cardinality.
-Give a 3/2-approximation algorithm for this problem on rings which takes $O(\log^ n)$ time! - c) A family of growth-bounded graphs is a set of graphs where nodes have at most a constant number c of independent (i.e., mutually non-adjacent) neighbors.
-Give a c-approximation algorithm to the minimum dominating set problem on growth-bounded graphs running in $O(\log n)$ time!
+Give a 3/2-approximation algorithm for this problem on rings which takes $O(\log^ n)$ time! - c) A family of graphs of bounded independence is a set of graphs where, for each node, the largest independent set in the one-hop neighborhood (i.e., the direct neighbors) has a size that is bounded by a constant C. Give a C-approximation algorithm to the minimum dominating set problem on graphs of bounded independence running in $O(\log n)$ time!